bicciatolab/Circr/README.md

 ```

 #### Providing ALL files
 This second case applies, for example, if users are analysing circRNAs from an organism other than the 4 provided.
-In this case, we suggest to leave the `organism` and `genome version` to default values (`human` and `hg38` respectively) and then manually supply all the necessary files. `Circr` can be run as:
+In this case, we suggest to omit the `organism` and `genome version` arguments and then manually supply all the necessary files. `Circr` can be run as:

 ```bash
   python3 /path/to/Circr.py -i circular_mixed.bed \